 Best Friends Network.
 This Best Friends program comprises nonprofit rescue groups, spay/neuter organizations and shelters that are actively saving lives and reducing the number of animals being killed in their communities.
-The program offers network partners many benefits, including grants, fundraising opportunities, adoption promotions, discounts to conferences, consultations with Best Friends staff, and the Best Friends Digital Community, to encourage collaboration among groups.
+The program offers network partners many benefits, including grants, fundraising opportunities, adoption promotions, discounts to conferences and consultations with Best Friends staff.

 Regional programs.
 Best Friends is expanding across the country, with regional centers now established in Utah, Los Angeles, New York City and Atlanta, Georgia.
 Collaborating with shelters, rescue groups and other animal welfare organizations in these areas, Best Friends focuses on helping to Save Them All by reducing the number of animals entering shelters and increasing the number of animals leaving shelters alive.

 NKLA (No-Kill Los Angeles).
-Launched by Best Friends in April 2012, the NKLA initiative aims to make Los Angeles a no-kill city by 2017.
+Launched by Best Friends in April 2012, the NKLA initiative aims to make Los Angeles a no-kill city.
 The NKLA Coalition, led by Best Friends, comprises more than 100 animal welfare organizations working together toward that goal.
 Residents of Los Angeles are encouraged to help turn L.A. into NKLA by adopting, fostering, volunteering, and spaying or neutering their pets.

 NKUT (No-Kill Utah).
 In 2014, Best Friends launched the NKUT initiative as the final push to end the killing of pets in Utah shelters for good.
 NKUT is possible because of the dedicated individuals, city shelters and dozens of animal welfare organizations that make up the NKUT Coalition.